Bronte-Mckeown/PythonSQL-Portfolio/README.md

 ##### The project to demonstrate Part 2 steps

-I haved used Python to run a correlation analysis on some made-up data and visualise the correlation with a scatter plot.
+I have used Python to run a correlation analysis on some made-up data and visualise the correlation with a scatter plot.
 I've broken this down below, with screenshots.

 1. After creating this remote repository on GitHub, I created a local copy on my machine using `git clone`.
 3. I then created a Python script that creates two columns and stores them in a [pandas](https://pandas.pydata.org/) data frame.